benbalter/benbalter.github.com/_posts/2015-12-07-how-to-derail-any-meeting.md

 > * In making work assignments, **always sign out the unimportant jobs first**.
 > * **Insist on perfect work** in relatively unimportant products.

 Any of those tactics sound familiar?
 Any of those that you haven't experienced in a meeting at least once?
-While I doubt your coworkers are actually double agents for the now-defunct OSS, there's something to be said for the fact that the behaviors that were once used as means of espionage, are now common corporate anti-patterns.
+This week?
+While I doubt your coworkers are actually double agents for the now-defunct OSS, there's something to be said for the fact that the behaviors that were once used as means of espionage, are now all-too-common corporate anti-patterns.

-That got me thinking: what additional anti-patterns would the OSS add if they were writing that field manual today?
-The key is to maximize meta-work:
+That got me thinking: what additional anti-patterns would the OSS add if they were writing that field manual for modern times?
+The common thread here, is to maximize meta-work — the work you need to do before you can do the work you set out to do:

 * What are we solving for?
 * What does success look like?